simul/simul.github.io/ref/simul/sky/baseatmosphericsrenderer.md

 Functions
 ---

+### <a name="BaseAtmosphericsRenderer"/> BaseAtmosphericsRenderer(simul::base::MemoryInterface m)
+The graphics API-independent base class for atmospherics renderers, which draw distance fades, aerial perspective, fog and so on.

 ### <a name="GetScatteringVolume"/>simul::sky::ScatteringVolume  const * GetScatteringVolume(int view_id)
 Get the per-frame 3D volume scattering texture for the given view id.